rweyrauch/AoSSimulator/README.md

 To simulate a battle between a unit of 10 Liberators and 20 Bloodreavers use the following command:

     % AosManoAMano -v -1 "Liberators,numModels=10,numGrandhammers=2" -2 "Bloodreavers,numModels=20,iconBearer=true,hornblowers=true"

+The simulation supports a primitive graphic output depicting the location and number of remaining models for each player as a PNG image.
+An image is created after unit deployment, each battle round and at the end of the battle.
+Use the --save and
+--mapname arguments to enable the map generation.

 ## Future Plans

-1. Windows and Android ports.
+1. Windows, Android and iOS ports.
 2. Proper GUI wrapper.
-3. More units.
+3. More units and more abilities.
 4. Improve simulation to include spells, prayers and other buffs/de-buffs.
 5. Implement per-model positioning and pile in movement.
+6. More statistics and data collection.
-6. ????
+7. ????